 The Writing Center is the answer.

-The Learning Center can help!
+The Student Success Center can help!

 The Mott Library website is your link to online research.
 The Mott Library subscribes to online databases that contain a wide variety of information.
 The Mott College Library is your link to online research.
 The Mott College Library subscribes to databases that contain full-text articles from a variety of magazines, newspapers, trade magazines and scholarly journals.
 These databases include: